Location

 Nearest airports

-Ljubljana Airport in Slovenia (25 minutes drive to Radovljica).
-Zagreb Airport Franjo Tuđman in Croatia (2 hours drive to Radovljica)
+Ljubljana Airport in Slovenia (40 minutes’ drive to the place of accommodation).
+Zagreb Airport Franjo Tuđman in Croatia (2 hours drive to the place of accommodation)